Have you heard about the newest trend sweeping the country? Yep, hot chocolate bombs, sometimes called hot cocoa bombs.

 You can, however, use a silicone muffin tin and create a fun zig-zag type of bomb in a different shape.
 Some even come in the shape of a heart.

 They can be found online or in the chocolate mold section of most craft stores.
-Really you can use any type of chocolate mold as long as the cavity is large enough to accomodate hot cocoa mix and marshmallows.
+Really you can use any type of chocolate mold as long as the cavity is large enough to accomodate hot cocoa, marshmallows and sometimes even a large dollop of peanut butter.

 Also make sure it is silicone so you can carefully remove the chocolate without it breaking.
 However, if it does, just remelt the broken pieces and start again!